-B) If you do a research paper, you should create a one-page handout about the study.
-Summarize your study, and present any information or resources you think will be most helpful to your colleagues.
+A)If you do a research paper, you should create a one-page handout about the literature review.
+Summarize your study, and present any information or researches you think will be most helpful to your colleagues.
 You are welcome to be more creative with your sharing as well.

-C).
-If you do a practical application project, you should share your project in a way that is most meaningful and relevant.
-Use a PowerPoint, handout, sharing research documents, etc.
+B) If you do a practical application project, you should share your project in a way that is most meaningful and relevant.
+Use a PowerPoint, handout, share research documents, etc.